J-J-C/MinervaBot/README.md

-# MinervaBot - Course Registration Bot for McGill Student :laughing:
+# MinervaBot - Course Registration Bot for McGill Students :laughing:

 This is a course registration app for McGill studetns.